BilawalAhmed0900/PropositionTable/README.md

-Draw table of all possible values of a propsition
+Draw table of all possible values of a proposition

 # Install
 `pip install PropositionTable`